BYUCS452F2019/impromptu-journal/schema.md

 ### Tables
 #### Users
 ```
     user_id PRIMARY_KEY id of user
     username            name of user
     firstname           first name of user
     lastname            last name of user
     password            password for the user
     display_prompts     preference to show journal prompts
 ```

 #### Entries
 ```
     id PRIMARY_KEY    id of journal entry
-    entrycontent           content of journal entry
+    entry_content     content of journal entry
     latitude          latitude of location when entry made
     longitude         longitude of location when entry made
     timestamp         time entry was created